There was no blood, only smoke and cinder.

-“So no pressure then,” Merek said, placing a hand on the boy’s shoulder.
+“So no pressure then,” Merek placed a reassuring hand on the boy’s shoulder.

 “Hilarious,” Jash said, enduring the banter as good as any disciplined lad would.
-I looked at him and noticed his posture was a little striated, and the fright had left his eyes.
+I noticed his posture was a little straighter and the fright had left his eyes.
 The banter had relaxed us all a bit.

-Time passed slowly as we continually crept forward through the woods, moonlight began to break through the canopy.
-Her silver light illuminating our way in the wake of a forgotten sunset.
+Time passed slowly as we continually crept forward through the woods and moonlight began to break through the canopy.
+Her silver light illuminated our way in the wake of a forgotten sunset.
 The sharp scent of smoke began to drift upon the air, and I followed it to a cluster of boulders that created a bend in the wood.
 Light shone on the far edge, illuminating the wall of trees which blanketed the mountainside.

 I paused, felt the tension return, and listened to the wind.
-There were no voices; there were no scouts.
-Only the wind was there to break a troubled silence.
+There were no voices; there were no sounds.
+Only the wind broke a troubled silence.
 The hair on the back of my neck prickled, and I froze in place.
 A subtle refusal to accept the quiet.
 I knew I had to be missing something.

 Merek was the first to move, stepping beside me, his hand searching beneath his cloak.
-He pulled out a strange lense like one would use to inspect a gemstone.
-Holding the lens up to his eye, he moved slightly back and forth.
+He adjusted the right lens of the dark spectacles, head moving slowly as he searched the night.

 “Merek?
 What do you see?”